-If you’d like to get in on the meat goat business, read on for some typical facts in this goat farming guide.
+If you’d like to get in on the business, read on for some typical facts in this guide.

 Advantages of Goat Rearing

-Goats have many benefits over other livestock raised for meat.
+This animal has many benefits over other livestock.
 They can eat forage that other animals like cattle won’t touch.

 In fact, if you raise cattle, goats can help add healthier grazing to your pastures.
 They can be picky about their food, but they will eat a wide variety of plants.

-Goats are also smaller and require less space than most other meat animals.
+Goats are also smaller and require less space than most other farm animals.
 They can also grow quickly if you pick the right breed.

 Goat breeds generally come in two varieties — dairy and meat.

 There are also mixed breed animals or dual-purpose breeds.
 You’ll want to stick to breeds that grow quickly and pack on weight easily.

 - Nubian (dual-purpose)